Ospraie Management: Gavilon Acquisition

-In July 2013, Marubeni Corp purchased Gavilon for $2.7 billion, plus $2 billion in debt.
+In July 2013, Marubeni purchased Gavilon for $2.7 billion, plus $2 billion in debt.
 Upon the announcement of the deal, the media reported that investors would have had made a nearly 100% return on their investment.

 Concord Resources Limited

 In 2015, Ospraie provided financial backing for the launch of Concord Resources Limited, a global commodities trading company, focused on non-ferrous metals and minerals such as copper, zinc, aluminum, nickel and lead.
 Concord is led by Mark Hansen, who previously served as the global head of metals at Noble Group.
 Ospraie is one of the company’s founding shareholders, and Dwight Anderson serves as chairman of its board.

 Ospraie Ag Science

 In 2018, Ospraie launched its agriculture-focused venture arm, Ospraie Ag Science.
 Ospraie Ag Science follows a three-pronged investment strategy focused on sustainable crop inputs, controlled environment agriculture and soil diagnostics.
 As of March 2021, Ospraie Ag Science manages $137.9 million focused largely on early-stage companies with some scope for backing “mature high-growth companies."

 Ospraie Ag Science’s investments have spanned companies at a variety of stages and sizes, both public and private.
 For early stage investments, this has included a $3 million seed funding round for Argentinian startup BeeFlow and a $1.2 million seed financing round and $4 million Series A funding round for California-based Agragene.
 Ospraie Ag Science was also a participant in a $45 million Series B funding round for Canadian developer Terramera and, in 2018, they completed a $75 million recapitalization of NASDAQ-listed biological inputs company Marrone Bio Innovations.

 In January 2021, Ospraie Ag Science acquired a majority stake in ethanol plant process technology developer Fluid Quip Technologies LLC in a joint transaction with Green Plains Inc., a leading biorefining company.